Best Business Owner's Policy

 Not every business owner's policy offers the same coverage, and they can differ in terms of which businesses are eligible.
 That's why there's no one insurance company that we recommend when buying a BOP.

-Insureon works with 40+ insurance carriers to find the coverage that is right for your small business.
-We've helped over 400,000 small businesses get protected with more than 1.5 million policies.
+Insureon is the #1 digital agency for small business insurance, partnering with 40+ U.S. insurance providers to find the best insurance coverage for your needs.
+We've helped over 450,000 small businesses get protected with more than 1.8 million policies.

 Based on financial strength and overall rating, our top carriers for BOPs include: